In conversation with Juuso Liukkonen

 What is your favourite part of the job?

 I feel the best thing about my job is that it combines accounting and finance, both being subjects I am very much interested in.
 There’s also a lot of problem-solving involved.
 The fact that there are constantly unfamiliar problems to solve allows me to challenge and develop myself, which I enjoy.
 The more complex and challenging the problem is to solve, the better it feels in the end when I figure the problem out.

-I feel that I can contribute to our WeCare culture by supporting other functions and always being there to help my colleagues the best way I can.
+I feel that I can contribute to our WeCare culture by supporting other functions and by always being there to help my colleagues the best way I can.
 It surely helps that people here are highly respectful, friendly, and professional.
 Everyone is always ready to help, and you can ask anything of anyone at any time.

 Tell us about a recent challenging experience or a learning challenge?